IdentityStream/HttpMessageSigning/README.md

 | `AddHeaderValue` | N/A | Adds a header with a value to all signed requests and their signatures. |
 | `AddHeaderValues` | N/A | Adds a collection of headers to all signed requests and their signatures. |

+When using a certificate for signing, there's a convenience method called `HttpMessageSigningConfiguration.FromCertificate` that can be used to get a configuration with crypto settings based on the certificate.

 ### WCF

 To use HTTP message signing with WCF, call `UseHttpMessageSigning` on your client endpoint: